rjury-sumo/sumo-public-content/CustomTraining/TrainingOrg/DashboardLab.md

 - Click the looking glass icon or press enter to run the search.
 - In the "Categorical" section try changing the chart type to try Table, Bar or Pie
 - You can click the panel title 'Untitled' to change it's name
--  then when you are happy with it Click Add to Dashboard to save.
+- When you are happy with it Click Add to Dashboard to save.

 ## Using the filter
 This dashboard  has a filter defined, we called ```keywords``` .
 Filters make it easy to re-use dashboards across environments or services, and to enable them to be powerful first step troubleshooting tools.
 This means are run time the value ```{{keywords}}``` in the panel will be replaced by whatever you type in the filter.
-Try changing entering a keyword such as 304 or Miss
+- Try changing entering a keyword such as ```304``` or ```Miss```
 - what effect does this have on results?
+- Put the value back to *

 ## Duplicate and edit to add a new panel
-- Use the ellipsis button on the panel to bring up the panel menu.
+- Use the ellipsis button on the panel to bring up the panel menu on the top righ tof a panel.
+(You have to hover over the top right near the time range to see it).
 - Choose Duplicate.
 - Then choose Edit on the new panel.
-- Remove the count line and instead do:
+- Remove the count line at the end.
+You can delete it or add ```//``` to the line to comment it out
+- Add a new aggregation instead:
 ```
 | timeslice
 | count by _timeslice
 ```
 - Change the panel type to **Time Series**
 - Run the query
--  change the panel time range to -3h and run again
+- Change the panel time range to -3h and run again
--  then try some different time series chart types such as line and area.
+- Then try some different time series chart types such as line and area.

 ## Using time compare
 Time compare is a very powerful way to understand if current performance is anomalous with previous performance.https://help.sumologic.com/docs/search/time-compare/